VorpalBlade/chezmoi_modify_manager/docs/src/dev/design_decisions.md

 # Design decisions

-This file documents motives some design descisions.
+This file documents motives some design decisions.

 ## Why did you implement a custom INI parser?